Most Emmy wins of all time

 The only animated series on this list, “The Simpsons” has an undeniable place in the pantheon of American television, being the longest-running sitcom of all time.
 Homer, Marge, Bart, Lisa, and Maggie have graced American screens for over 30 years with their satirical depiction of middle-class, middle-American life.
 “The Simpsons,” helmed by creator Matt Groening, has won the Primetime Emmy Award for Outstanding Animated Program 10 times and the award for Outstanding Voice-Over Performance 16 times.

 #3.
 Frasier (1993–2004)

 - Wins: 37

 - Nominations: 107

-It’s not often that a spinoff or sequel becomes even more beloved and successful than the original show; such is the case with “Frasier,” which follows the life of “Cheers” character Frasier Crane, a psychiatrist who returns to his native Seattle.
+It’s not often that a spin-off or sequel becomes even more beloved and successful than the original show; such is the case with “Frasier,” which follows the life of “Cheers” character Frasier Crane, a psychiatrist returning to his native Seattle.
 Starring Kelsey Grammer in the title role, the show was praised for its wit and comedic timing.
-“Frasier” held on to the record for most Primetime Emmy wins until 2016, when it was overtaken by the next show on this list.
+“Frasier” held the record for most Primetime Emmy wins until 2016 when it was overtaken by the next show on this list.

 #2.
 Game of Thrones (2011–2019)

 - Wins: 59